BuddyForms/BuddyForms/readme.txt

 = 2.8.1 - 04 May 2023 =
 * Added a new hook to filter form html content.
 * Updated Freemius SDK.
-* Tested up to WordPress 6.2
+* Tested up to WordPress 6.2.

 = 2.8.0 - 22 Mar 2023 =
-* Added a new option to the Form Builder Edit Submission Settings to dynamically define the output from BuddyForms
+* Added a new option to the Form Builder Edit Submission Settings to dynamically define the output from BuddyForms.